lightly-ai/NvidiaTAOActiveLearning/README.md

         └── tasks.json
 ```

 What you just did is prepare the output directory to be filled with predictions when you start doing active learning.
-The `tasks.json` and `schema.json` files are explained in more detail in the [Lightly documentation](https://docs.lightly.ai/docs/prediction-format).

 Now, all that's left is to create credentials such that Lightly can access the data.
 For S3 buckets, we recommend to use delegated access.
 Follow the instructions [here](https://docs.lightly.ai/docs/aws-s3#setup-access-policies) to set up `list` and `read` permissions for the input folder and `list`, `read`, `write` and `delete` permissions for the output folder.
 Store the credentials in environment variables: